CrazyCyberbug/GIS--imaging/README.md

 * The road model is able to identify thar roads as the massachussets data shows, and identifies the roads only  that are gray in appearance and misses the muddy ones.

-* We can trick the model into identifying the muddy
+* We can trick the model into identifying the muddy roads by twaeking image attributes like contrast and saturation.

-*
+* The building  model is able to identify though the segments are not very accurate.However it is able to distintly tell apart buildings from other features like trees and and roads.

 * We finally present an overlay in the results notebook